Monday, May 18, 2009

 This book is unlike any book Jodi Picoult has written.
 It is very unlike Jodi to write about such a debatable topic of genetic engineering.
 The main character Anna is the product of genetic engineering and throughout the story questions who she is.
 This book is not just about Anna’s medical journey but the journey about finding herself, and who she is.

-Genetic Revolution by a man named Dr. Patrick Dixon.
+I am familiar with a book called The Genetic Revolution by a man named Dr. Patrick Dixon.
 I have not read his book but I have heard that it is all about genetic engineering, and that being able to genetically create your child is like playing God, which many find controversial.
 It is interesting to read a book that starts off with the creation of a child through genetics.

 “I wasn’t the result of a cheap bottle of wine or a full moon or the heat of the moment.
 I was born because a scientist managed to hook up my mother’s eggs and my father’s sperm to create a specific combination of precious genetic material.”
 (Pg:7-8)